 - Liar Paradox (2): "This sentence is false."

 - Liar Paradox (3): "The next sentence is false.
 The previous sentence is true."

 - Curry's Paradox: "If this sentence is true, then Santa Claus exists."

 - Quine's Paradox: "yields falsehood when preceded by its quotation" yields falsehood when preceded by its quotation.

 - Russell's Barber Paradox: If a barber shaves all and only those men in the village who do not shave themselves, does he shave himself?

-- Grandfather Paradox: Suppose a time traveller goes back in time and kills his grandfather when the latter was only a child.
-If his grandfather dies in childhood, then the time traveller cannot be born.
-But if the time traveller is never born, how can he have travelled back in time in the first place?
+- Grandfather Paradox: Suppose a time traveler goes back in time and kills his grandfather when the latter was only a child.
+If his grandfather dies in childhood, then the time traveler cannot be born.
+But if the time traveler is never born, how can he have traveled back in time in the first place?

 - Zeno's Paradox of Achilles and the Tortoise: If Achilles allows the tortoise a head start in a race, then by the time Achilles has arrived at the tortoise's starting point, the tortoise has already run on a shorter distance.
 By the time Achilles reaches that second point, the tortoise has moved on again, etc, etc. So Achilles can never catch the tortoise.